-This profile has the most up-to-date API versions found in global Azure, which won't work in Azure Stack.
+This profile has the most up-to-date API versions found in global Azure, which do not work in Azure Stack.
 Latest has the largest number of breaking changes.
 The profile puts aside stability and compatibility with other clouds.
-If you're trying to use the most up-to-date API versions, Latest is the profile you should use.
+If you are trying to use the most up-to-date API versions, Latest is the profile you should use.

 This profile is released in March and September every year.
-This profile has optimal stability and compatibility with the various clouds.
+It has optimal stability and compatibility with various clouds.
 Yyyy-mm-dd-hybrid is designed to target global Azure and Azure Stack.
 The Azure API versions listed in this profile will be the same as the ones that are listed on Azure Stack.
 You can use this profile to develop code for hybrid cloud solutions.

 This profile is released for global Azure in June and December.
-This profile won't work against Azure Stack; typically, there will be many breaking changes.
-Although it sits between optimal stability and latest features, the difference between Latest and this profile is that Latest will always consist of the newest API versions, regardless of when the API was released.
-For example, if a new API version is created for the Compute API tomorrow, that API version will be listed in the Latest, but not in the yyyy-mm-dd-profile because this profile already exists. yyyy-mm-dd-profile covers the most up-to-date versions released before June or before December.
+It does not work with Azure Stack; typically, there will be many breaking changes.
+Although it balances optimal stability and the latest features, the difference between Latest and this profile is that Latest always consists of the newest API versions, regardless of when the API was released.
+For example, if a new API version is created for the Compute API tomorrow, that API version is listed in the Latest, but not in the yyyy-mm-dd-profile profile, because this profile already exists. yyyy-mm-dd-profile covers the most up-to-date versions released before June or before December.

 Azure Resource Manager API profiles

 Azure Stack does not use the latest version of the API versions found in global Azure.
-When you're creating a solution, you need to find the API version for each Azure resource provider that's compatible with Azure Stack.
+When you create a solution, you must find the API version for each Azure resource provider that is compatible with Azure Stack.